top of page

 2AC

-3AC is favoured by India's middle class, and it is a lively carriage with a similar set-up to 2AC except the berths are 3-tiered, and the middle berth is folded up during the day.
+3AC or 3E are favoured by India's middle class, and they are lively carriages with a similar set-up to 2AC except the berths are 3-tiered, and the middle berth is folded up during the day.
 This means that in daylight hours the middle berth passenger is expected to fold up their bed - and share the lower berth as a bench.

 3AC train class India